 If PC began work development, allow at least 45 days from when the PC initiated the review for them to complete development.
 If after 45 days the PC has not completed development, contact your RO to request a jurisdictional transfer within 3 work days.
 Annotate eWork and the DCF Remarks screen with the reason for the work CDR transfer.
 If PC does not transfer the case, re-contact the RO for assistance.
 If the beneficiary is in the FO, do not wait 45 days.
 Call the RO immediately to resolve jurisdiction.

 Resolve any outstanding work development issues, make the substantial gainful activity (SGA) determination in eWork, and forward the case to the DDS for a medical determination.

 8. PC jurisdiction for statutorily blind beneficiaries age 55 or over

-The Office of Central Operations, PC Disability Processing Branch (OCO PSC-DPB) maintains jurisdiction for post-entitlement (PE) work issues involving statutorily blind beneficiaries age 55 or over.
-When you receive a work report or evidence of work activity or earnings :
+The Disability Processing Branch in PSCs 1-6 maintain jurisdiction for all work CDRs for statutorily blind beneficiaries age 55 and older, and is responsible for making the comparability determination.
+When you receive a work report or evidence of work activity or earnings:

 establish a work review in eWork;

 develop and update work activity and earnings information in eWork;

 transfer the work review in eWork and the T2 Work CDR in the DCF to the proper PC of jurisdiction after all development is complete.

 eWork automatically places a remark on the CDR Remarks Input Screen (IRMK) of the DCF documenting the reason for transfer (age 55 statutory blind case).